gl1269112828/act/README.md

-# act
+# ACT
-act is an automated configuration background management system.
+act is an automated configuration background management system.It is an automated configuration system developed by vue2 and element ui